University Church of Fordham University - Bronx, N.Y.

 Dolkart, Andrew S. and Matthew A. Postal.
 Guide to New York City Landmarks (Third Edition).
 New York City Landmarks Preservation Commission.
 Hoboken: John Wiley & Sons, Inc. 2004.

-Fordham University Rose Hill Campus web site.
+Fordham University Rose Hill Campus website.

 Hermalyn, Gary, Robert Kornfeld.
 Landmarks of The Bronx.
 Bronx, N.Y.: Bronx Historical Society, 1989.